Explore

 Love you to bits! xx

-Posted: 16 years ago at Apr 24 8:18
+Posted: 16 years, 6 months ago at Apr 24 8:18

 Ack!
 Claud I emailed that hotmail account that was hacked and got a response saying that you hacked their account and they got it back.
 Then they emailed me today saying that they're not going to let the email addy go, that she is a 38 year old woman, the account is hers not yours, and would like a response (quote) "detailing why someone hacked one of my email accounts, which legally I could follow up." (end quote)